Can I Sue Addictive Online Games?

 Lawsuits Against Game Companies

-Fortnite is an online video game released by Epic Games in 2017.
-There are three different gaming modes, but Fortnite Battle Royale may be the most popular.
+The video game Fortnite was released by Epic Games in 2017.
+There are three different gaming modes, but Fortnite Battle Royale may be the most popular one.
 You parachute onto an island with 99 other players and battle it out until there is only one person left.
-You use v-bucks, which is a virtual currency you can earn in-game or buy with real money, to customize your character.
+You use v-bucks, a virtual currency you can earn in-game or buy with real money, to customize your character.

-Fortnite Battle Royale became an overwhelming success.
-It gained more than 125 million players in less than a year.
+Fortnite Battle Royale became an overwhelming success, gaining more than 125 million players in less than a year.
 As a whole, Fortnite generated $9 billion in gross revenue through 2019.
 It is cross-platform, which means you can play it on a console, computer, or even an iPhone or an Android phone.

 Canadian Class Action

-The first highly publicized case against Epic Games was filed in 2019 by Alessandra Esposito Chartrand, a lawyer at the Calex Legal law firm, in Quebec Superior Court in Montreal.
-She brought a class action lawsuit on behalf of parents of two minors, claiming that the game developers at Epic Games hired psychologists to help make Fortnite as addicting as possible.
+The first highly publicized case against the industry-leading game maker Epic Games was filed in 2019 by Alessandra Esposito Chartrand, a lawyer at the Calex Legal law firm, on behalf of certain Canadian parents in Quebec Superior Court in Montreal.
+She brought a class action lawsuit on behalf of the parents of two minors, claiming that the game developers at Epic Games hired psychologists to help make Fortnite an addictive game.

 The plaintiffs further allege that Fortnite is as addictive as cocaine and that the more people played, the more hooked they became, which ultimately resulted in gaming addiction.
-As of November 2021, the Canadian class action is still pending.
+Justice Sylvain Lussier certified the case as a class action and found that the plaintiffs had symptoms of addiction similar to the harmful effects of tobacco.

 North Carolina Class Action